 And how the shaving cream looked when applied:

-Here’s how the Merkur Futur performed when shaving – analysis of the shave provided in just a moment:
+Here’s how the Merkur Futur performed while shaving – analysis of the shave provided in just a moment:

 Lastly, here is how the skin looked when finished shaving:

 The Futur provided an experience unlike any other.
-Here are the important notes you should know:
+Here is a breakdown with some important notes from the shave:

 |Aggressiveness||The Merkur Futur is incredibly aggressive.
 Even set to 1, the Futur cuts incredibly close.
 If you are coming from a 38C or 34C, expect a completely different shave experience.
 Have a styptic pencil handy.|